Brain tumour fatigue and tiredness

 Although it’s important to remember that not everyone living with a brain tumour will experience fatigue, it can affect people with all types and grades of tumour.

-For those that do, the symptoms and severity can differ from person to person, so you may not have the same problems as someone with a similar diagnosis and treatment plan.
+For those who do experience fatigue, the symptoms and severity can differ from person to person, so you may not have the same problems as someone with a similar diagnosis and treatment plan.

 Many carers also experience fatigue.
 This can be due to extra worry and stress, the added physical activity involved in being a carer and a lack of sleep.